-By selecting PlayNowTM, you can, for example, go straight to a live list of Top Music Hits.
-Choose a song, listen to it, and if you like what you hear, you can buy it and add it to the Sounds folder.
+By selecting PlayNow, you can, for example, go straight to a live list of Top Music Hits.
+Choose a song, listen to it, and if you like what you hear, you can buy it and add it to Sounds.
 You can then listen to it or use it as often as you want.